 Format of the Tour

 Tournaments will be held only on the top public courses and resorts in the state.
-Events will be either 18 or 36 holes, with most events scheduled on Mondays and Tuesdays.
+Events will be either 18 or 36 holes, with all events scheduled on Saturdays and / or Sundays.
 Tee times into each event will be posted on the web site and available over the phone.
-Please click on the Navigation bar on the left side of this page or call the Tour office to obtain tee times.

 In general, both the Men's and Women's Divisions events will be conducted simultaneously on the same courses.
 Exceptions will occur during off-weeks for the Michigan Open and the Michigan Women's Open..